A good time to revisit and retool your marketing efforts

 It’s natural for many business owners to take a breath and coast through to the end of the year.
-However, by doing so, your competitors may be letting their guard down and creating an opportunity for you to gain an edge by retooling your marketing efforts.
-Here, we offer some considerations to help you make your mark, distinguish your business, engage your audience and build relationships with your colleagues.
+However, if your competitors are doing just that, they’re letting their guard down and creating an opportunity for you to gain an edge by retooling your marketing efforts.
+Here, we offer some considerations to help you make your mark, distinguish your business, engage your audience, and build relationships with your colleagues.
 Hopefully, you’re already doing some of these.
 Nonetheless, they should still be revisited on a regular basis.

-The days of taking a shotgun approach to marketing and promotion are over.
+The days of taking a shotgun approach to marketing and promotion are long-gone.
 Instead of casting wide advertising nets like we did years ago, you need to be where your prospects are looking.
-That means understanding them, where they get their news, what entertainment they like and more.
-Markets can be driven by a multitude of outside forces, including current events, social change and technology.
-Look around, see what’s going on and find a place where you naturally fit.
+That means understanding them, where they get their news, what entertainment they like, and more.
+Markets can be driven by a multitude of outside forces, including current events, social change, and new technology.
+Look around, see what’s going on, and find a place where you naturally fit.
 Use your voice in a way that reinforces your relevance and offers value to your audience.

 Clients need to be continually engaged.
 Consider creating an online forum for your customers to provide them with an opportunity to interact and exchange ideas.
 By moderating the forum, you can keep the conversation on track and, more importantly, reaffirm your position as the go-to resource for what you do best.
 But, don’t stop there…

 Enlist colleagues who offer complementary services or products to widen your influence and bring objectivity to your efforts.
-Find those who are willing to meet regularly, learn about each other and cross-promote.
+Find those who are willing to meet regularly, learn about each other, and cross-promote.
 A primary goal should be uncovering opportunities to share subject matter expertise and drive your market instead of just following it.
-This sphere group can also be a community “board of directors” to bring accountability and challenge each other’s thinking.
+This sphere of experts can also be a community “board of directors” to bring accountability and challenge each other’s efforts.

 Buying decisions are not solely based on price.
 People will pay a premium if they feel they are dealing with an expert and gaining more than a quick fix to an immediate problem.
 More and more, it’s the expertise of the business that is the distinguishing factor in the buying decision.
 If you have a blog, remember, it is for sharing, not selling.
 Try publishing posts that provide answers to common questions and address pain points.
 Empathy is a very powerful tool!
 Share what you know that others will find helpful.
 By doing so, your prospects are more likely to come into the sales funnel trusting you because you’ve already helped them.
 If you’re unsure what to write about, solicit ideas from them.